Alaska Fishing Guides

 The River boasts outstanding runs of all 5 species of Pacific Salmon, sea run Dolly Varden, and resident Leopard Rainbow Trout and Grayling.
 The Lodge is a fixed camp on the banks of the main branch just above tidewater, and is not a fly out Lodge, so weather is rarely an issue.
 Access the over 490 miles of fishable water via a fleet of high speed jet boats.

 Each year rainbows over the 30 inch mark and up to 15 pounds are caught.
 You should catch some slabs, but don’t expect to land a fish of this size.
 They are some of the hardest fighting rainbows anywhere!
-Hooking a mega sized rainbow on the Kenai is one thing but landing it is another!
+Hooking a mega sized rainbow in Alaska with your fly rod is one thing, but landing it is another!

 - One of the first trout fishing outfitters on the Kenai River and started by the legendary Curt Trout in 1984.